What’s On

 in the unity of the Holy Spirit,

-If All Saints’ Day is celebrated only on Friday 1 November:
+If All Saints’ Day is celebrated on Saturday 1 November in addition to Sunday 2 November:

 Gold or White